alfredovaras/clone-tabnews/README.md

 # clone-tabnews
-Implementation of https://www.tabnews.com.br para o https://curso.dev
+Implementation of https://www.tabnews.com.br for the https://curso.dev